espressif/arduino-esp32/idf_component_examples/esp_matter_light/README.md

 In case it is necessary to change the Button Pin or the REG LED Pin, please use the `menuconfig` `idf.py menuconfig` and change the Menu Option `Light Matter Accessory`

-## Using OpenThread with Matter
+## Building the Application using OpenThread and Matter

 This is possible with the ESP32-C6.
-It is neessasy to have a Thread Border Routed in the Matter Environment.
-Check you matter hardware provider.
+It is necessary to have a Thread Border Router in the Matter Environment.
+Check you Matter hardware provider.
 In order to build the application that will use Thread Networking instead of Wi-Fi, please execute:

 Example for ESP32-S3/Linux | macOS: